Want to protect your Spanish home against risks such as damage and burglary? We explain home insurance in Spain and how you can get coverage.

 Spain is a popular destination for expats, with over 12% of its population foreign-born and many people attracted by the warm climate and good quality of living.
 However, to avoid your dream life in the sun turning sour, you’ll need to think about protecting against risks such as fire damage or break-ins.

-- Introduction to home insurance in Spain
+- An overview of home insurance in Spain

 - Spanish home insurance companies

-- Home contents insurance in Spain
+- Home contents/renters insurance in Spain

 - Building insurance in Spain